 For the naming position, each image needs to be identified by where in the skybox it belongs:

-There are a number of places online where you may be able to download prepared skyboxes (can also be called "cubetextures").
+There are a number of places online where you may be able to download prepared skyboxes, which are sometimes referred to as "cubetextures".
 You can try the list below, or try a Google search.

 - https://doc.babylonjs.com/toolsAndResources/assetLibraries/availableTextures#cubetextures